 - Brand Safety and contextual targeting post-cookies

-What is Brand Safety?
+What is Brand Safety in digital advertising?

 Its common definition says that it is a series of activities and tools implemented to ensure that a digital advertising campaign will not appear next to any content that is illegal (e.g. drug-related content) or dangerous (e.g. pornography or violence).
 According to Interactive Advertising Bureau general recommendations, it should be applied to every campaign to protect a brand’s reputation and not fund any illegal or dangerous content providers.
 In other words, Brand Safety mechanisms aim to protect the brand from negative associations.